MikaelBihouise/practical-ui-library/README.md

 ## Documentation

-For detailed documentation and usage instructions, please refer to the P-UI-Library documentation [p-ui-library].
+For detailed documentation and usage instructions, please refer to the P-UI-Library documentation [https://practical-ui-library.com/docs].

 ## Issues